Patty Klein by Jan Steeman

 Other Tina comics

 Most of Patty Klein's other comics for Tina were drawn in Spain by artists affiliated with the Creaciones Editoriales agency.
 Jesús Redondo provided the artwork for 'Wendy' (1975), an adventure serial about a girl who inherits her aunt's cottage and has to deal with a vicious and mysterious housekeeper.
-Between 1975 and 1982, Patty Klein wrote 14 stories with the circus girl 'Mimi' with artwork by Edmond.
+Between 1975 and 1982, Patty Klein wrote 14 stories with the circus girl 'Mimi', featuring artwork by Edmond.
 Another comical series written by Klein was 'Pension Woefmiauw' (1978-1983), about a dog and cat shelter, with artwork by Jose Casanovas.
-Another long-running series was the girl band 'Doebidoes' (1979-1997) with artwork by Angeles Felices.
-Angeles also drew the experiences of receptionist 'Madelon' in the farcical hotel Stending, which appeared in Tina from 1982 to 2003.
-Klein's third series with Angeles was 'Het huishouden van Janneke Steen' (1991-2008), about a girl whose unemployed father invents all kinds of zany solutions for domestic problems.
-'Marleen' (1993-1997) was the story of a girl who moves to the United States with her parents, and becomes friends with an Navajo girl.
-The artwork was by Emilio Freixas.
+A long-running feature was about the girl band 'Doebidoes' (1979-1997), drawn by Angeles Felices.
+The latter artist also drew the experiences of receptionist 'Madelon' in the farcical hotel Stending, which appeared in Tina from 1982 to 2003.
+Klein's third series with Felices was 'Het Huishouden van Janneke Steen' (1991-2008), about a girl whose unemployed father invents all kinds of zany solutions for domestic problems.
+Drawn by Emilio Freixas, 'Marleen' (1993-1997) was the story of a girl who moves to the United States with her parents, and becomes friends with a Navajo girl.

 Janneke Steen by Patty Klein